gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-and-alpha.md

     ..
     renderScene();
     ..
-    // Set the backbuffer's alpha to 1.0 gl.clearColor(1, 1, 1, 1);
+    // Set the backbuffer's alpha to 1.0 by

+    // Setting the clear color to 1 gl.clearColor(1, 1, 1, 1);

-    gl.colorMask(false, false, false, true);
+    // Telling WebGL to only affect the alpha channel gl.colorMask(false, false, false, true);

+    // clear
     gl.clear(gl.COLOR_BUFFER_BIT);

 Clearing is generally very fast as there is a special case for it in most hardware.
-I did this in most of my demos.
+I did this in many of my first WebGL demos.
 If I was smart I'd switch to method #2 above.
 Maybe I'll do that right after I post this.
 It seems like most WebGL libraries should default to this method.
 Those few developers that are actually using alpha for compositing effects can ask for it.
 The